-Students will be permitted to resit modules at stage 4 (Year 3) for the purposes of Professional Registration.
-The honours degree classification will be determined using the module grades attained at the first attempt.

-- 7.2.2 The Masters Degree may be awarded "with distinction" to candidates who have achieved a grade of at least A5 or above for at least 50% of the assessed work (ie 90 credits of a 180 credit programme) plus an overall average of B1 or better.
-The Masters Degree may be awarded 'with merit' to candidates who have achieved a grade of B3 or above for at least 50% of the assessed work (ie 90 credits of a 180 credit programme) plus an overall average of C1 or better. - 7.3 A candidate who fails to satisfy the examiners in any item of assessment will normally be given one further opportunity for re-assessment however, exceptionally
+- 7.2.1 For the honours programmes, the degree classification should be determined using a combined average of the module grades from stage 3 (Year 2) and stage 4 (Year 3) weighted 40:60.
+Note that the stage weighting is based on the year of study and not the SCQF level.
+For example, an SCQF level 10 module taken at stage 3 (Year 2) would be weighted as 40, and an SCQF level 9 module taken at stage 4 (Year 3) would be weighted as 60. - Students will be permitted to resit modules at stage 4 (Year 3) for the purposes of Professional Registration.
+The honours degree classification will be determined using the module grades attained at the first attempt. - 7.2.2 The Masters Degree may be awarded "with distinction" to candidates who have achieved a grade of at least A5 or above for at least 50% of the assessed work at level 11 (ie 90 credits of a 180 credit programme) plus an overall average of B1 or better.
+The Masters Degree may be awarded 'with merit' to candidates who have achieved a grade of B3 or above for at least 50% of the assessed work (ie 90 credits of a 180 credit programme) plus an overall average of C1 or better - 7.3 A candidate who fails to satisfy the examiners in any item of assessment will normally be given one further opportunity for re-assessment. - 7.4 Exceptionally and provided candidates have submitted an assessment for the first attempt and retrieval attempt, that is, there have been no non submissions, and/or have had no assessments recorded as plagiarised: